hassakura/mlcase-1/README.md

 # Case 1 - SQL

+## Credentials

+Due to new Google Cloud policies, shared credentials in public repos are automatically disabled.
+To be able to query in the code, **DOWNLOAD the credentials.json file in [THIS LINK](https://drive.google.com/drive/u/0/folders/1RUpBViKoCOmAwgaNebg3rxVVx_SgJOUk) and place it in the script folder**

 ## Answers to the Case

 The answers to the case are in the `create_tables.sql` and `answers_case.sql`, but to be able to actually create, populate and run the queries, we created a Python script which connects to a existing BigQuery project.
 For each task, there's a query in the `queries` folder that will be executed.